-An expatriate, or expat, is a U.S. citizen or green-card holder living outside the United States.
-Importantly, even though they are no longer in the country, they are still required to report worldwide income and file a Form 1040 if they meet specific filing thresholds.
+An expatriate, or expat, is a U.S. citizen or green-card holder living or working outside the United States.
+Importantly, even though they are no longer in the U.S., they are still required to report worldwide income and file a Form 1040 if they meet specific filing thresholds.
 However, there are some special issues expats need to consider when filing their return.
-Fortunately, the Expat tax advisors at H&R Block’s Expat office can help you navigate through the complexities of your international return.
+Fortunately, the Expat tax advisors at H&R Block’s Expat office can help you navigate through the complexities of your U.S. reporting obligations.

 Taxpayers who live in the U.S. benefit from having most, or all, of their tax documents given by government-issued forms.
 That’s not always the case for expats.

 Generally, you will need to obtain documents that report income earned throughout the calendar year.
 If you live in a country that also uses the calendar year for filing taxes, the documents reporting wage and salary income may be easy to obtain.
 However, if you are living in a country that uses a fiscal year for tax filing, usually a combination of official tax statements and end-of-year pay slips must be used to calculate the income earned during the calendar year.